carlosdfrts/Jokenpo/README.md

 ## Files
 • Jokenpo.py: Contains the program's one and only main function, where the user can play a game of Rock, Paper, Scissors against the computer.

+## Contribution

+Contributions are welcome!
+If you encounter a problem, have a suggestion, or want to improve the code, feel free to open an issue or submit a pull request.